Putin, Zelenskyy rally troops with war poised for new phase

 A senior officer who greeted Putin in the Luhansk region, Col. Gen. Alexander Lapin, also was relieved of his duties as commanding officer in northeastern Ukraine after he was blamed for a hasty Russian pullback from parts of Kharkiv province in the face of a Ukrainian counteroffensive in September.
 Lapin was later named as chief of staff of the ground forces, and his meeting with Putin signaled he had the president’s trust.

-Putin’s trips came as Ukraine is preparing a new counteroffensive to reclaim occupied territories.
-Last month, he visited the Russian-held port of Mariupol on the Sea of Azov.
-The city was captured by Russian troops in May 2022 after two months of fierce fighting.
+Putin’s and Pushilin's trips came as Ukraine is preparing a new counteroffensive to reclaim occupied territories, possibly using the newly arrived Patriot.

+In addition to Germany, the United States and Netherlands have pledged to provide Patriots, and a group of 65 Ukrainian soldiers trained in Oklahoma last month on how to use them.

+The Patriot is a surface-to-air guided missile system first deployed in the 1980s that can target aircraft, cruise missiles and shorter-range ballistic missiles.
+A Patriot missile battery typically includes six mobile launchers, a mobile radar, a power generator and an engagement control center.
+Zelenskyy has said Ukraine needs at least 20 Patriot batteries.

 Meanwhile, at least three civilians were killed and 11 wounded in Ukraine between Monday and Tuesday, according to Zelenskyy's office.
 Most of the casualties occurred in the Donbas, the eastern region made up of Luhansk and Donetsk provinces, the office said.
 Six people were wounded in artillery fire in the city of Kherson.